Different Types Of Watch Glasses: Which One Is The Best?

 Sapphire glass is way better than mineral glass as the latter is rated 6 out of 10 on the Mohs scale of hardness whereas sapphire is rated 9.
 That makes Sapphire better in terms of durability and hence making it more scratch-resistant.

-Tom's love for watches started when his grandfather gifted him his Rolex watch when he turned 18!
+Hemant's love for watches started when his grandfather gifted him his Rolex watch when he turned 18!
 Being a teenager it was a big deal for him.
 Later when he got his first job he bought Fossil Palm Pilot back in 2003 which was a smartwatch.
-Since then smartwatches have come a long way and so is Tom's love for them.
+Since then smartwatches have come a long way and so is Hemant's love for them.
 His experience with watches inspired him to start Wearholic and share his knowledge of wearables including watches, smartwatches, smart glasses, & smart clothing.

 Leave a Comment